NuttX/buildroot/README.txt

   This configuration builds gcc, g++ and the NXFLAT toolchain.
 This configuration builds but has not been used.

+cortexr4-armeb-eabi-defconfig-4.8.2
+  Builds an big-ending EABI ARM toolchain for the Cortex-R4 using gcc 4.8.2.
+This configuration builds gcc and g++, but not GDB or NxFLAT.

 bfin-defconfig-4.2.4
   Builds an Blackfin toolchain using gcc 4.2.4